 • Consider Your Employees: If you intend to make use of a mobile messaging app within your organization, it’s imperative that you put the needs of your employees first.
 If your application isn’t as intuitive as the consumer-geared alternatives, then people aren’t going to use it.
 It’s as simple as that.

 • See To Security: To date, data leakage through mobile messaging apps is among the largest security weaknesses in modern enterprise.
 Especially with the widespread use of messaging within businesses, this must be addressed; messages need to be properly encrypted so as to protect important company data.
-BBM Protected is an excellent option, to that end – it allows an enterprise to readily control and manage mobile encryption for both employees and third parties.
+BBM Enterprise (formerly known as BBM Protected) is an excellent option, to that end – it allows an enterprise to readily control and manage mobile encryption for both employees and third parties.

 • Don’t Implement Mobile Messaging In A Vacuum: Mobile communication isn’t something that exists exclusively on its own.
 It has close ties to social collaboration, for example, as well as marketing and customer relationship management.
 As such, your mobile messaging strategy should be a part of your overall communications strategy.

-BlackBerry’s BBM Protected is a great option for addressing all of these steps.
-It allows an enterprise to readily control mobile encryption keys and encrypts all messages being sent to and from employees – even if they’re being sent to parties that don’t use BBM Protected.
+BlackBerry’s BBM Enterprise is a great option for addressing all of these steps.
+It allows an enterprise to readily control mobile encryption keys and encrypts all messages being sent to and from employees – even if they’re being sent to parties that don’t use BBM Enterprise.
 In addition, it’s incredibly easy to use, deploy, and manage.

 Mobile technology has brought about a fundamental shift in how we communicate both in our personal lives and in our work lives.
 The ability to communicate in real-time with anyone regardless of location is extremely powerful– but it’s one that enterprises are still adapting to.